What are No-Load Losses in Transformers?

 Let us understand how the hysteresis and eddy current loss get affected by changes in frequency and voltage.
 We will take four cases to study the no-load losses of transformers.

-Effect on no-load losses – When the frequency is increased/decreased, keeping voltage constant
+Case 1: Effect on no-load losses – When the frequency is increased/decreased, keeping voltage constant

 The hysteresis loss is proportional to the frequency, and it increases with an increase in the frequency.
 However, the hysteresis loss remains almost unchanged.
 The reason is that the flux density in the core decreases in the same proportion as the increased frequency.

-In a similar way, the hysteresis loss should decrease with a decrease in frequency; however, it remains almost unchanged because of increased flux density in the core.
+Similarly, the hysteresis loss should decrease with a decrease in frequency; however, it remains almost unchanged because of increased flux density in the core.

 The eddy current loss is proportional to the square of the flux density and frequency.
 With an increase in the frequency, the eddy current remains unchanged because the product of B2m f2 remains unchanged as flux is proportional to the ratio of V/f.
-With the decrease in frequency, the flux density in the core gets increased in the same proportion as the frequency decreases, and thus, the eddy current loss remains unchanged.
+With the decrease in frequency, the flux density in the core increases in the same proportion as the frequency decreases, and thus, the eddy current loss remains unchanged.

-Effect on no-load losses- When the voltage is increased/decreased, keeping the frequency constant
+Case 2: Effect on no-load losses- When the voltage is increased/decreased, keeping the frequency constant

 The hysteresis loss is directly proportional to the voltage and flux density.
 It increases with an increase in voltage.
 The magnetic flux density is also proportional to the voltage.
 Thus, the hysteresis loss is proportional to the square of voltage if the frequency is kept constant.